Mazepov/Mazepov/README.md

 I am a Data Scientist from Saint-Petersburg.

 I work as a marine design engineer.

 Currently studying Data Science (more than a year).

 I spend all my free time on programming and studying.

-- :mailbox:How to reach me: mazepas90@gmail.com
+mailbox:How to reach me: mazepas90@gmail.com

 ---